nuprl/website/blog/_src/posts/2018-12-02-java-transient.md

 Java generics are backwards-compatible with older code (goal **G3**).
-This means that pre-generics code can interact with instances of a generic class (and vice-versa, generic code can interact with pre-generics classes).
+This means that pre-generics code can interact with instances of a generic class.
+Vice-versa, generic code can interact with pre-generics classes.
 Since pre-generics code is not aware of type parameters, these interactions are potentially unsafe.
 For example, a pre-generics method can change the type of a `GBox`: